 10. Use a quality fridge

-Lastly, if you’ve bought yourself a cheap fridge and you find it’s chewing the power, it might be time to upgrade.
-A quality fridge, like an Engel, Waeco, Evakool, Primus, Bushman and ARB won’t draw ridiculous amounts of power.
+Lastly, if you’ve bought yourself a cheap fridge and you find it’s chewing the power, it might be time to consider upgrading to a more quality unit.
+Brands like Engel, Dometic, Evakool, Bushman, and myCOOLMAN, have each earned themselves a solid reputation!

 Enjoy your fridge